Vodiboi/Fractal-Visualizer/README.md

 ```
 and boom

+Note: A popup may appear asking whether to allow flet to access files within the folder of the computer the code is running in (or a subfolder of that folder).
+Allow it to, otherwise the images cannot be displayed.

 ## How to use the tool

 The basics of this tool can be learnt with the presets.
 Select a preset, and then click the button that says `use preset`.
 This button loads in the preset.
 By default, the start and end points are `0` and `1`, and the recursion depth is `1`.
 The start and end points represent the inital position (with that, scale and rotation) of your fractal.
 To see the fractal, click the `run` button Play around with these parameters on some samples.